kblomqvist/yasha/README.md

 yasha -v template.yaml template.j2
 ```

-In case you want to omit the variable file in spite of its existence, use ``--no-variables`` option flag.
+In case you want to omit the variable file in spite of its existence, use ``--no-variable-file`` option flag.

 ### Variable file sharing